 Pre and Post-Treatment Guidelines

-guidelines from Dunkirk dentists Dr. Sclater and Dr. DeLeon are to help have the best results possible
+guidelines from Dunkirk dentist Dr. Cynthia Sclateris to help her patients have the best results possible

-from your injectable treatments.
+from injectable treatments.
 Dermal filler injections carry the risk of bruising if you are taking

 certain supplements or medications.
 To reduce this risk, please note the items on this list and

 discontinue at least 3 days before your appointment for injections.
 A patient should be in good

 overall health.
 If you have a special event or vacation coming up, schedule your treatment at least two